meekservices/FintekPro/replit.md

   - Added null/undefined safety checks
   - Transformed CKYC form submission to use correct schema field names (panNumber, aadharNumber, annualIncome, status, etc.)
   - Fixed userId prop propagation to ReCKYCWorkflow component
+- **CKYC Form Completion**: Added missing required fields to complete the CKYC onboarding form:
+  - Added city, state, and pincode input fields in a 3-column grid layout
+  - Implemented smart form initialization using useEffect that merges existing CKYC data without overwriting user edits
+  - Updated submission handler to include all required schema fields
+  - Form now properly handles both new CKYC submissions and updates to existing records

 ## Known Technical Debt
-- **CKYC Form Incomplete Fields**: The CKYC onboarding form currently lacks UI inputs for required schema fields (city, state, pincode).
-The submission handler transforms data correctly but hardcodes these fields to empty strings, which will cause backend validation to reject submissions. **Action Required**: Add form inputs for city, state, and pincode to enable successful KYC submissions.
 - **CKYC Notification Methods**: Methods `createCkycNotificationTrigger` and `updateCkycNotificationStatus` are defined in IStorage interface but implementations are commented out in DatabaseStorage class.
 The notification-service.ts uses these methods, causing TypeScript errors.
 This is non-blocking for core functionality but should be addressed in future refactoring.

 ## External Dependencies